richardvenneman/appsignal-docs/source/appsignal/terminology.html.md

 Yes..
 Let's explain!

 - `AppSignal` - The name of the company, the application and almost everything else related to AppSignal.
 You're probably right using this capitalized version.
-- `Appsignal` - The Ruby and Elixir integration name in the code.
+- `Appsignal` - The library name in the [Ruby](/ruby) gem and [Elixir](/elixir) package.
 Only used in the Ruby and Elixir code context.
-- `appsignal` - The AppSignal Ruby gem and Elixir package name.
+- `appsignal` - The AppSignal [Ruby gem](https://rubygems.org/gems/appsignal) and [Elixir package](https://hex.pm/packages/appsignal) name.

 ## Blog